 Ripe Karma.
 Ripe Karma is that which is ready for reaping and which is therefore inevitable.
-Out of all the karma of the past there is a certain amount which can be exhausted within the limits of a single life; there are some kinds of karma that are so incongruous that they could not be worked out in a single physical body, but would require very different types of body for their expression; there are liabilities contracted towards other souls, and all these souls will not be in incarnation at the same time; there is karma that must be worked out in some particular nation or particular social position, while the same man has other karma that needs an entirely different environment .
-Part only, therefore, of his or her total karma can be worked out in a given life, and this part is selected by the Great Lords of Karma - of whom something will presently be said - and the soul is guided to incarnate in a family, a nation, a place, a body, suitable for the exhaustion of that aggregate of causes which can be worked out together.
-This aggregate of causes fixes the length of that particular life; gives to the body its characteristics, its powers, and its limitations; brings into contact with the man or women the souls incarnated within that life-period to whom he has contracted obligations, surrounding him with relatives, friends, and enemies; marks out the social conditions into which he is born, with their accompanying advantages and disadvantages; selects the mental energies he or she can show forth by moulding the organization of the brain and nervous system with which he has to work; puts together the causes that result in troubles and joys in their outer career and that can be brought into a single life.
+Out of all the karma of the past there is a certain amount which can be exhausted within the limits of a single life; there are some kinds of karma that are so incongruous that they could not be worked out in a single physical body, but would require very different types of body for their expression; there are liabilities contracted towards other souls, and all these souls will not be in incarnation at the same time; there is karma that must be worked out in some particular nation or particular social position, while the same man has other karma that needs an entirely different environment.
+Part only, therefore, of his total karma can be worked out in a given life, and this part is selected by the Great Lords of Karma of whom something will presently be said - and the soul is guided to incarnate in a family, a nation, a place, a body, suitable for the exhaustion of that aggregate of causes which can be worked out together.
+This aggregate of causes fixes the length of that particular life; gives to the body its characteristics, its powers, and its limitations; brings into contact with the man the souls incarnated within that life-period to whom he has contracted obligations, surrounding him with relatives, friends, and enemies; marks out the social conditions into which he is born, with their accompanying advantages and disadvantages; selects the mental energies he can show forth by molding the organization of the brain and nervous system with which he has to work; puts together the causes that result in troubles and joys in his outer career and that can be brought into a single life.
 All this is the "ripe karma," and this can be sketched out in a horoscope cast by a competent astrologer.
-In all this the man or women has no power of choice; all is fixed by the choices they have made in the past, and must ne discharge to the uttermost farthing the liabilities they have contracted.
+In all this the man has no power of choice; all is fixed by the choices he has made in the past, and he must discharge to the uttermost farthing the liabilities he has contracted.

 The physical, astral and mental bodies which the soul takes on for a new life-period are, as we have seen, the direct result of his past, and they form a most important part of this ripe karma.
-They limit the soul on every side, and their past rises up in judgment against them, marking out the limitations which they have made for themself.
-Cheerfully to accept these, and diligently to work at their improvement, is the part of the wise person, for they cannot escape from them.
+They limit the soul on every side, and his past rises up in judgment against him, marking out the limitations which he has made for himself.
+Cheerfully to accept these, and diligently to work at their improvement, is the part of the wise man, for he cannot escape from them.